YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 **Master Key File and Key Files**

 The reference implementation uses a master key file for each user to obtain the symmetric keys for each database or journal file.
-Starting V6.1-000, the environment variable $gtmcrypt_config specifies the master key configuration file used for database encryption and TLS.
+The environment variable $gtmcrypt_config specifies the master key configuration file used for database encryption and TLS.
 The configuration file leverages the popular libconfig library (http://www.hyperrealm.com/libconfig).
 Please refer to the section called “Creating a configuration file” for instructions on creating the configuration file.

-Through V6.1-000, the environment variable $gtm_dbkeys specifies the master key file - V6.2-000 dropped support for $gtm_dbkeys.
-If $gtm_dbkeys points to a file, it is the master key file.
-If it points to a directory, the file .gtm_dbkeys in that directory is the master key file (that is: $gtm_dbkeys/.gtm_dbkeys).
-If the environment variable is not defined, the functions look for a key file ~/.gtm_dbkeys (i.e., in the home directory of the process' userid).
+The functions look for a key file ~/.gtm_dbkeys (i.e., in the home directory of the process' userid).
 The master key file contains sections as follows:

 .. parsed-literal::
    dat database_filename